Privy midden

 The privy midden (also midden closet) was a toilet system that consisted of a privy (outhouse) associated with a midden (or middenstead, i.e. a dump for waste).
 They were widely used in rapidly expanding industrial cities such as Manchester in England, but were difficult to empty and clean.
 A typical comment was that they were of "most objectionable construction" and "usually wet and very foul".
 They were replaced eventually by pail closets and flush toilets.
-Similar systems still exist in some developing countries, but the term "privy midden" is now an archaism.
+Similar systems (pit latrines) still exist in some developing countries, but the term "privy midden" is now an archaism.